oasis-open/openc2-lycan-beam/README.md

 <div><h2><a id="purposeClarifications">Additions to Statement of Purpose</a></h2>

+trying md without html in middle of all this
+ * ist
+ * list
+add haha and haga

 <p>
 The organization of this repository is a work in progress.
 As it grows, it may need reorganization.